dadjepon/AshesiResearchResourceManagement/README.md

 - **Vast Ecosystem:** Benefit from numerous libraries, tools, and resources within the React ecosystem, with an active community providing support, tutorials, and updates.
 - **CSS Integration:** Use CSS for styling React JS components, employing Tailwind CSS and CSS to meet software requirements and functionalities.

-# Research Resource Management System (ARRM) - Backend Overview

-## Django and Django Rest Framework
+## Backend Technology: Django and Django Rest Framework

-In crafting the Ashesi Research Resource Management System (ARRM), the selection of technology stands as a critical factor influencing the system's robustness, scalability, and maintainability.
+In developing the Ashesi Research Resource Management System (ARRM), the selection of technology stands as a critical factor influencing the system's robustness, scalability, and maintainability.
 Embracing the Model-View-Controller (MVC) architecture for effective separation of concerns, our choice centered on Django and Django Rest Framework (DRF), each contributing significantly to distinct aspects of our system.

 ### Django for Backend Structure and ORM